How can I integrate Yoga Therapy in my professional life?

 People may come to you because you have a nice website, but at the end of the day, they will only recommend you to their friends and family if they have had a respectful, safe, effective and friendly experience under your care.

-The magic formula includes all of the above, and this is something that you will learn as your ABC in the Foundation course.
+The magic formula includes all of the above, and this is something that you will learn as your ABC’s in the Yoga Therapy Foundation Course 100-Hours.

 Apart from this, we need to remember that, like in any other job, you have to be able to promote yourself, develop a likeable website, to be open to connecting with others and to show your enthusiasm and transmit your love for what you do.